<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Return on Investment

-Part of the solution has been funded by King’s College Hospital Charity, an incredible organisation whose aim is to ‘make the best care for patients possible by raising money for cutting edge equipment, facilities, supporting staff, innovative research and pioneering treatment’.
-With SPARK® Media, the charity can expect to see an increase in exposure.
-On the main homepage, patients and visitors can now easily find links to the charity’s latest news, donation links and website.
+Part of their solution has been funded by King’s College Hospital Charity, an incredible organisation whose aim is to ‘make the best care for patients possible by raising money for cutting edge equipment, facilities, supporting staff, innovative research and pioneering treatment’.

 The Future

 King’s College NHS Foundation Trust has set out their priorities from 2021-26 as being establishing ‘strong roots’ and building ‘global reach’.
-Across the NHS, digital transformation is making leaps and bounds in updating services for patients, visitors and staff, and it’s through this digital transformation that King’s College can establish its strong roots and expand its reach.
+Across the NHS, digital transformation is making leaps and bounds in updating services for patients, visitors and staff and it’s through this digital transformation that King’s College can establish its strong roots and expand its reach.